Don’t forget: you can get $400 off your NTA enrollment in the February 2023 cohort with code liz400.

 My Nutritional Therapy practice

 I started out doing consultations at my gym and via Skype.
 As my personal bookings grew over the years, however, I felt it was professionally and financially sound to open a public office.
 I opened this office within an excellent sports-oriented chiropractic clinic; a clinic from which I was also able to draw clients.
 This was a mutually beneficial arrangement, as the clinic was able to advertise an in-house nutrition professional; and we were able to refer to one another knowing we were referring clients to a trusted individual.
 In certain circumstances, we were able to co-manage client care.

-In 2013, my husband's military orders moved us halfway across the country – so I closed my office, packed up my practice, said goodbye to several beloved projects, and began my new adventures as an amateur homesteader while continuing to write, podcast, research and learn.
-I've diversified my income streams a bit, working both in the private sector and, since I am no longer in a geographical position to take clients, I continue to create informational/educational materials (both free and paid).
+In 2013, my husband’s military orders moved us halfway across the country – so I closed my office, packed up my practice, said goodbye to several beloved projects, and began my new adventures as an amateur homesteader while continuing to write, podcast, research and learn.
+Several years later, we added our first child to the family, then several years later, another; after which I streamlined my projects even more – but I still love the work, and I’ll never totally stop.